Guj2023/actuator_net/README.md

 Accurate modeling of real robots is crucial for developing reinforcement learning (RL)-based control systems.
 However, the complexities of electrical actuators make it challenging to simulate actuator dynamics accurately, resulting in a significant gap between simulated and real actuators.
 While domain randomization techniques can partially address this gap, finding the right randomization parameters is often difficult.
 As a result, poor joint movement tracking is a common issue that limits RL policy deployment in real robots and complicates training convergence.

 This repository introduces a user-friendly app for identifying the actuators of your real robot using artificial neural networks.
-By leveraging a labeled dataset collected from real actuators to train a multi-layer perceptron (MLP) network, the app estimates actuator torques based on desired position, current position, and velocity inputs.
+By leveraging a labeled dataset collected from real actuators to train a multi-layer perception (MLP) network, the app estimates actuator torques based on desired position, current position, and velocity inputs.
 Using this network to simulate actuators can significantly reduce the sim-real actuator gap and enhance policy deployment performance.

 A user interface was developed to simplify the training process and enhance usability, as below: